dnaeon/cl-migratum/README.md

 The output of these functions will be the applied migrations in descending order by their id, first one being the most recent one.

-The `dbi` driver by default will fetch the last 100 applied migrations.
+The `dbi` and `rdbms-postgresql` drivers by default will fetch the last 100 applied migrations.
 You can control this behaviour by using the `:offset` and `:limit` keyword parameters, which allows you to fetch applied migrations in pages.

 For example, if you are interested only in the last ten applied migrations you can evaluate the following expression.